 Masayuki Fukuda is a partner at Nagashima Ohno & Tsunematsu.
 He is qualified to practise in Tokyo and New York.
-Recently, he has been intensively involved in the area of Japanese casinos/ gambling laws and advises casino/gamingrelated regulatory and transactional matters for international/domestic corporate clients.
+Recently, Mr Fukuda has been intensively involved in the area of Japanese casinos/gambling laws and advises casino/ gaming-related regulatory and transactional matters for international/domestic corporate clients.
 He has extensive experience and skills in finance and real estate laws and transactions for international/domestic banks and other corporate clients.
-He is the author of "The International Comparative Legal Guides to: Gambling 2022 Japan" (ICLG, November 2021) and other articles concerning casinos and gambling laws.
+Mr Fukuda is the author of various articles concerning casinos and gambling laws.